Energinet-DataHub/greenforce-frontend/README.md

 ## Scripts

-- `yarn dep-graph`: Generate a dependency graph for the applications in the monorepo.
+- `bun dep-graph`: Generate a dependency graph for the applications in the monorepo.

 ## Workflows (CI/CD)